Craig Roberts

 Richard Williams continued to train young singers at his Tonyrefail Music Centre in the Rhondda Valleys, and commonly saw three generations of singers pass from the nursery choir through to the adults.
 At the age of 54 Richard qualified as a teacher, and in 1977 was awarded the MBE for his services to music in the community.
 In 1993 the Open University in Wales honoured him with a Degree of Master of the University.

 Richard sadly passed away in December 2007 but prior to that Craig and Richard worked together on many happy occasions in concert with musical theatre star Peter Karrie, on a series of Last Night of the Proms events and on several years of incredibly successful Glory of Christmas performances.
-Richard will be sadly missed, and Craig continues to collaborate with his choirs and talented daughters Margaret and Helen.
+Richard will be sadly missed.
+Craig continues to collaborate with his choirs and talented daughters Margaret and Helen.